 - Ease of access to essential resources and services

-- During the event, prepare your return home by:
+- Be prepared to report the situation upon your return by:

 - Keeping vouchers for your insurer